 But the wisdom that comes from heaven is first of all pure; then peace-loving, considerate, submissive, full of mercy and good fruit, impartial and sincere.
 Peacemakers who sow in peace reap a harvest of righteousness.
 James 3:13-18 ISV

-Peace comes forth as we walk in the Spirit
+Peace in the Holy Spirit comes forth as we walk in the Spirit

 There is a huge difference between being led of the Spirit and walking to fulfill the lust of the flesh.
 Paul urges us to walk in the Spirit in contrast to the ways of the world, the works of the flesh.